What is the difference between a mutex and a semaphore? When should you use a mutex and when should you use a semaphore?

-Every synchronization primitive will have waiting list associated with it.
-When the resource is not available, the requesting thread will be moved from the running list of processor to the waiting list of the synchronization primitive.
-When the resource is available, the higher priority thread on the waiting list will get resource (more precisely, it depends on the scheduling policies).
+Every synchronization primitive has a waiting list associated with it.
+When the resource is not available, the requesting thread will be moved from the running list of processors to the waiting list of the synchronization primitive.
+When the resource is available, the higher priority thread on the waiting list gets the resource (more precisely, it depends on the scheduling policies).

 9. Is it necessary that a thread must block always when resource is not available?

 For example POSIX pthread_mutex_trylock() API.
-When the mutex is not available the function will return immediately where as the API pthread_mutex_lock() will block the thread till resource is available.
+When the mutex is not available the function returns immediately whereas the API pthread_mutex_lock() blocks the thread till the resource is available.

 Also compare mutex/semaphores with Peterson’s algorithm and Dekker’s algorithm.
 A good reference is the Art of Concurrency book.
 Also explore reader locks and writer locks in Qt documentation.